NowickiLukasz/premium-cocktails-ci-pp5/README.md

 - Ability for the site owner to reply derectly to contact us forms from the site
 - Ability to send mass emails to all newsletter subscriber
 - Allow for dynamic addition of extra ingredients in the recipe
+- Allow for a search feature for ingredient names in a drop down format

 # Deployment